kaisubr/mxcat/README.md

 # mxcat
 Command-line tool to merge MuseScore XML files (akin to UNIX cat behavior).
-* This feature is removed in MuseScore 3 because it was unstable, but there have been no successful attempts to revive it ([thread 1](https://musescore.org/en/node/291978), [thread 2](https://musescore.org/en/node/264845), [thread 3](https://musescore.org/en/node/264733), and so on...).
+* This feature was removed in MuseScore 3 because it was unstable, and there have been no successful attempts to revive it ([thread 1](https://musescore.org/en/node/291978), [thread 2](https://musescore.org/en/node/264845), [thread 3](https://musescore.org/en/node/264733), and so on... have been unsuccessful and lead to dead ends).
 * I'm not too familiar with the XML syntax that MuseScore uses, but I gave it my best shot, in case someone out there had the same problems I did.
 * In general, mxcat will concatentate Musescore XML files and print on the standard output; `mxcat` behaves similarly to UNIX `cat`, where you may redirect output to another file.